-We propose to put on a workshop at the FM Statewide meeting on the use of R tailored specifically for WDNR needs.
-The workshop would consist of:
+We propose several workshops on the use of R tailored specifically for WDNR needs to be given in conjunction with the 2015 FM Statewide meeting.
+Specifically, we propose the following:

-A large (up to 40 people), 1-day session prior to the Statewide (March 2, 2015).
-This session would focus on the basic concepts of how to use R, provide tools that are immediately useful for FM (or research) staff, and highlight some higher-level capabilities.

-Potential topics include:
+A large (up to 40 people), 1-day session on the day prior to the Statewide (March 2, 2015) that would focus on the basic concepts of how to use R, provide tools that are immediately useful for FM (or research) staff, and highlight some higher-level capabilities (to motivate future interest).
+Potential topics for this session include:

-Data management
+Data management (specific to working with the FM database)

-Downloading data from FM database

-Subsetting data
+Create new variables from existing variables (e.g., length categories)

+Create useful subsets of FM data (e.g., by lake, by year, by size, etc.)

-Merging multiple datasets
+Merge multiple datasets

-Creating data summaries and figures

-Creating histograms
+Create customizable summary tables and figures from FM data

-Basic stats (e.g., regression, ANOVA)
+Computed basic statistical summaries of FM data (e.g., regression, ANOVA)

-Several (2-3) smaller, shorter (~2 hour) sessions during the Statewide.
-These sessions would be on advanced topics tailored to specific user groups.
+Several (2-3) smaller, shorter (~2 hour) sessions during the Statewide on more advanced uses of R that are tailored to specific user groups.
 We would meet with the relevant teams prior to the Statewide to tailor the workshop to their specific needs, WDNR data structure, and reporting requirements.

-Potential topics include:
+Potential topics for these sessions include:

 Age and growth

 Population estimation